oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 An entity set where the key property `ID` differs from the node identfier property `NodeID` can contain entities without node identifier.
 And by using a non-[standard definition of root](#RecursiveHierarchy), even nodes with node identifier can be unreachable from any root, these are called orphans.

 ::: example
-⚠ Example ##ex: Given the following types of `SalesOrganizations` and if only Sales is a root,
+⚠ Example ##ex: Given the following types of `SalesOrganizations` where only Sales is a root,

 Type|ID|NodeID|SuperordinateID
 ----|--|------|---------------